Time is running out! Call for Code submissions due July 29 ›

 Chatbots and virtual agents bring a more human-like conversational experience to something previously highly scripted.
 While this pattern shows the animated character walking only forward and backward, it would take only a small amount of work to voice control walking, for example, left or right.
 Instead of the user having a small number of sayings or phrases, the chatbot can be configured to handle a large number of phrases that mean the same thing and even learn over time.

 This pattern brings three Watson services together to give you a chance to work with AI without having to build or train models directly.
-Watson Assistant, Watson Speech to Text, and Watson Text to Speech services work together to offer an immersive experience without the complex natural language processing burden on the developer.
+Watson Assistant, Speech to Text, and Text to Speech services work together to offer an immersive experience without the complex natural language processing burden on the developer.

 Find the detailed steps for this pattern in the readme file.
 The steps will show you how to: